shred/acme4j/README.md

 See the [online documentation](http://www.shredzone.org/maven/acme4j/) for how to use _acme4j_.
 Or just have a look at [the source code of an example](https://github.com/shred/acme4j/blob/master/acme4j-example/src/main/java/org/shredzone/acme4j/ClientTest.java).

-## Missing

-The following feature is planned to be completed for the first beta release, but is still missing:

-* `proofOfPossession-01` challenge support.

 ## Contribute